-All currently enrolled students (both part-time and full-time) are eligible for short-term psychotherapy services, if their psychological or developmental concerns fall within the scope of services and level of care described in GENERAL INFORMATION below.
+All currently enrolled students (both part-time and full-time) are eligible for short-term psychotherapy services, if their psychological or developmental concerns fall within the scope of services and level of care described below.
 Counseling will be provided by a Licensed Counselor, Social Worker, or graduate-level intern supervised by a fully licensed professional.
-The Student Counseling Service is a function of the Office for Access, Support, and Inclusion Services (OASIS).
+The Student Counseling Service is a function of the Office for Access, Support, and Inclusion Services (O.A.S.I.S).